jKm00/cloud-service-portfolio/documentation/pipeline-report.md

 <!-- Jobs: Sonar Cloud analyzing -->
 <h3 id="sonar-cloud-analyzing">Sonar Cloud analyzing</h3>

 Runs the appliaction with Sonar Cloud to analyze the project and given feedback on bugs, security issues, test coverage, maintainability, etc...
-A summary of the appliaction state could be found on Sonar Cloud service.
+A summary of the appliaction state could be found on by logging into Sonar Cloud.

 | ![Sonar Cloud analyze](../screenshots/version-0.2-sonar-cloud-dashboard-test-plugin.PNG) |
 | :--------------------------------------------------------------------------------------: |
 |                                **Sonar Cloud Dashboard**                                 |

 For github to get access to Sonar Cloud a token is stored as a repository secret: `settings -> secrets -> actions`.
 This token is used directly in the pipeline job.
-Only admins of the repository have access to the token.
+Only admins of the repository have access to read, edit or delete this the token.

 | ![Sonar Cloud token](../screenshots/version-0.2-sonar-cloud-token.PNG) |
 | :--------------------------------------------------------------------: |